quynhnle135/my-website/docs/tech-blogs/notes/post_1.md

 &rarr; In conclusion, when you're looking for a job, your potential customer is the hiring manager so the more thought you put into your resume, the better.
 By creating multiple resumes tailored for the various positions, industries, and company sizes that you're applying for, you'll have a better chance to get a call back and an interview.

+---
+You can read the full article [here](https://stackoverflow.blog/2023/05/24/how-to-use-marketing-techniques-to-build-a-better-resume/)